Need A Happiness Boost? Spend Your Money To Buy Time, Not More Stuff

 "Contemplating paying somebody else to do something you're perfectly capable of doing yourself may provoke feelings of guilt," says Elizabeth Dunn, a professor of psychology at the University of British Columbia and an author of the study.

-Dunn and her colleagues had a hunch that if people spent money to hire-out some of the unwanted tasks on their to-do list, they might feel more satisfied with their quality of life.
+Dunn and her colleagues had a hunch that if people spent money to hire out some of the unwanted tasks on their to-do list, they might feel more satisfied with their quality of life.

 "We hypothesized that people would be happier if they spent money to buy themselves out of the things they don't like doing," she says.

-So, as a test, she and her colleagues designed an experiment: First, they recruited 60 adults under the age of 70 from Vancouver, British Columbia.
+As a test, she and her colleagues designed an experiment: First, they recruited 60 adults under the age of 70 from Vancouver, British Columbia.
 The researchers gave the volunteers a little cash and asked them to spend it in two different ways, on two consecutive weekends.

 "On one weekend we gave them $40 and asked them to spend it in any way that would give them more free time," Dunn explains.
 Participants in the study chose a variety of services — everything from meal delivery to a cleaning service to help with errands.